kevinvanphavong/tp-qualite-logicielle-esport/README.md

 The branch origin/dev is the main developement branch .

-To deploy push your changes on the origin/main branch using a PR .
+To deploy create a pull request from your dev branch to origin/main .